 In conclusion, the Louis Meadows SNOTEL Station (972) computed 100-year extreme rainfall level is 1.44 inches.
 For the Lookout Peak Station (596), the 100-year maximum exceedance rainfall was computed at 3.18 inches.
-For the Airport, 100-year maximum exceedance rainfall was 1.0 inches.
-Since all of these 100-year estimate values are far outside the domain of the 16 years of observations, they have low-confidence.
+Since both of these 100-year estimate values are far outside the domain of the 16 years of observations, they have low-confidence.